sagemath/trac_to_gh/Issue 3805.md

 }
 ```

-Changing assignee from gfurnish to jwmerrill.
+Changing assignee from @garyfurnish to @jicama.